MinnPost/tribe-ext-speaker-linked-post-type/readme.txt

 * Added `GitHub Plugin URI` to the plugin header to enable automatic updates in the future.
 REMOVE THIS IF YOU FORK this extension instead of using it as-is
 * Linked posts now output in the same order as the wp-admin drag-and-drop order instead of alphabetically
 * This functionality requires The Events Calendar (TEC) version 4.6.14 or later, but this extension can still be used with TEC 4.6+
-* Events with Instructors from prior to this update will need to be re-saved in order to set the meta key that handles the ordering
+* Events with Speakers from prior to this update will need to be re-saved in order to set the meta key that handles the ordering

 = [1.0.0] 2018-03-16 =

 * Initial release
-* Known issue: The Single Instructor pages do not have Previous Events or Next Events navigation.
+* Known issue: The Single Speaker pages do not have Previous Events or Next Events navigation.
 This is the same as Single Organizer pages.